codeserk/website/content/terms/language/swift.md

     icon: swift
     scopes:
         - ios
-    shortDescription: Interesting language, surprisingly similar to Kotlin, with nice advanced features.
+    summary: Interesting language, surprisingly similar to Kotlin, with nice advanced features.
 Used to develop iOS apps.
 ---

 Swift!
 At least better than objective-c